Brendan Bradley (actor): 2005–2015: Early roles and breakthrough

+2015-2020 Commercial Success

-Bradley played triplets on CBS’s Elementary in 2015.
-The same year he appeared on CBS’s legal drama Doubt and Tyler Perry’s The Haves And The Have Nots.
+Bradley continued his work with a role in CBS's Elementary in 2015.
+The same year he appeared on CBS's legal drama Doubt and Tyler Perry's The Haves And The Have Nots, and ABC's American Housewife.
+In 2017, he starred in, In Vino, opposite Ed Asner and Sean Young and debuted his first feature film as a writer-director, Non-Transferable that same year.

+Bradley also created an animated adaptation of the short story, X: A Fabulous Child's Story.

+Bradley directed and starred in the sci-fi series SONA (2017), which was picked up by Legendary Entertainment.
+For its San Diego Comic-Con launch, he designed a virtual reality escape room experience.

+Bradley's third feature film screenplay, The Plus One was directed by Erik White, starring Ashanti, Cedric The Entertainer, and himself.

 During the period of 2015 to 2017, Bradley portrayed the face-talking salesman named Guy in a series of TV and Radio commercials for Staples, Inc.

-In the year 2017, Bradley starred in the film, In Vino, opposite Ed Asner and Sean Young.
-After that project his film directorial debut Non-Transferable was released.
-The film partnered with Turkish Airlines and several YouTube influencers.

-In 2018, Bradley appeared on Timeless, American Housewife and reprised his role on The Haves And Have Nots.

-In 2022, Bradley’s third feature film screenplay, The Plus One was directed by Erik White, starring Ashanti, Cedric The Entertainer, Michelle Hurd, Cassie Scerbo, and Brendan Bradley.

 Digital & Interactive Media

 Bradley is the creator, writer, director and star of Squatters, a web series which aired from 2010 to 2012 on DailyMotion as their first original comedy web series.

 In 2013, Bradley starred in the viral parody series, School of Thrones as Renly Baratheon.
-Shortly after in 2014, Bradley directed and produced Assassin’s Creed The Musical for Machinima.
+Shortly after in 2014, Bradley directed and produced Assassin's Creed The Musical for Machinima.
 The project was acquired by Rooster Teeth in 2019.

-After that, in 2016 Bradley created the animated short Baby X, adapted from the short story X: A Fabulous Child’s Story.
 The 11-minute film received praise from Joe Blevins of The A.V.
 Club who wrote that its animation style succeeded in mimicking the visual style of its source text, and from Kristina Marusic of NewNowNext, who described it as "both beautiful and poignant".
-Clips of the film were also used on NPR’s Hidden Brain.
+Clips of the film were also used on NPR's Hidden Brain.
 In 2019, Bradley created and released a follow-up short film, Baby S.

-In the year 2017, he directed, produced and starred in the digital sci-fi series SONA which was picked up by Legendary Entertainment in 2018.
-A virtual experience was designed by Bradley for the launch at San Diego Comic Con with a virtual reality 6DoF escape room.

-In 2018, Bradley began writing, producing and directing A Tale Told By An Idiot, a modern adaptation of Shakespeare’s Macbeth parodying virtual reality and cryptocurrency gaming.
+In 2018, Bradley began writing, producing and directing A Tale Told By An Idiot, a modern adaptation of Shakespeare's Macbeth parodying virtual reality and cryptocurrency gaming.
 The mixed media project experimented with live action film, motion capture and 3D animation.

+2020-2025: Pioneering during the pandemic

+During the COVID-19 pandemic, Bradley pioneered live theatre in virtual reality.
+He had previously founded The Innovation Lab at New York University's Tisch School of the Arts to integrate emerging technologies into live performance training.
+When schools and theater shut down during COVID-19, the Lab pivoted for students to attend, learn and perform in virtual reality.
+Bradley then launched The Future Stages on Mozilla Hubs, a free 3D virtual theater.

-Bradley appeared in 2020, as a motion capture performer and voice performer in Resident Evil: Village for Capcom.
+During this time, Bradley appeared as a motion capture performer and voice performer in Resident Evil: Village for Capcom.